sderungs99/gatsby-netlify-cms/src/pages/blog/2019-01-12-retrospective-on-my-year-of-2018.md

 # What will I change going forward?

-1. Mindfulness
+Like Jason, I want to set myself some high-level goals for 2019, with more details in "90-day-goals".

+## High-level 2019 goals

-Meditation and Mindfulness was something that was on my mind for a while now, especially since hearing about it from co-workers as well as reading about it on gatesnotes.
+* **I want to start to meditate.** Mindfulness was something that was on my mind for a while now, especially since hearing about it from co-workers as well as reading about it on gatesnotes.
+* **I want to become a more hands-on engineer. **Further work on prototypes, pair with senior engineers, etc. Ultimately, I want my name to regularly appear in our code repository at work.
+* **I want to start a blog, where I regularly write about my progress. **I was thinking very long about this.
+Should I really make this public?
+Isn't this personal and I should keep it to me?
+Ultimately, my hope is that when I write this down and make it public, I will feel more accountable for it, and therefore increase the changes to actually achieve these goals

+90 day goals for Q1 2019